Amitriptyline

 About Amitriptyline

-You are advised to take Amitriptyline as long as your doctor has prescribed it for you, depending on your medical condition and response to the treatment.
-In some cases, you may experience certain common side effects such as sleepiness, drowsiness, headache, irregular heartbeat, dry mouth, constipation, nausea, weight gain, slurred or slow speech, and congested nose.
+You are advised to take Amitriptyline for as long as your doctor has prescribed it for you, depending on your medical condition and response to the treatment.
+In some cases, you may experience certain common side effects such as sleepiness, drowsiness, headache, irregular heartbeat, dry mouth, constipation, nausea, weight gain, slurred or slow speech, and a congested nose.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

 Uses of Amitriptyline